thestormforge/optimize-controller/examples/elasticsearch/README.md

 # Elasticsearch Example

 ## Introduction
 [Elasticsearch](https://github.com/elastic/elasticsearch) is a widely used distributed database often used as a search engine or for logging.
 In this example, we demonstrate how to tune Elasticsearch using the benchmarking tool [Rally](https://esrally.readthedocs.io/en/stable/).
 Rally provides a variety of datasets, called tracks, that can be used to load test Elasticsearch.
 For each track there are several challenges, designed to test different workloads.
-This example shows how to i) use a setupTask to integrate with a Helm chart, and ii) set a maximum length a trial can run before failing.
+This example shows how to i) use a setupTask to integrate with a Helm chart, and ii) set a maximum length a trial can run before being considered failed.

 ## Prerequisites